 5) Repeat part 1) using a 10 Hz (or as low frequency as practical) sine wave.
 Repeat measurements using a much higher (e.g. 1 kHz) frequency sine wave.
-You should collect four (= $2 \times 2$ ) sets of data.
+You should collect four (= 2×2) sets of data.
+For each resistor, plot the low and high frequency data in one graph (use different symbol/color for the two data sets).
 Fit your data to a straight line and compare the extracted slope and intercept of each fit to the expectations.
 Any frequency dependence for R?